TAPS Working Group

 Candidate Protocol Stack: One Protocol Stack that can be used by an

-application for a Connection, for which there can be several
+application for a Connection, connection, for which there can be several

 candidates.
 Candidate Protocol Stacks are identified during the